logux/docs/backend-protocol/examples.md

 }
 ```

-After the answer from Logux server, back-end write the last part
+After the answer from Logux server, back-end writes the last part
-of HTTP response:
+of an HTTP response:

 ```js
   ["processed", "1560954012858 38:Y7bysd:O0ETfc 0"]